Zinabuf/GCIM/README.md

 Constant value

-Constant values (Note: This is the input data format for GxEprs; if not specified, the mode will omit the variable specified in the fourth column.
-This column is not mandatory for binary outcome)
+Constant values (Note: This is the input data format for GxEprs; if not specified, the mode will omit the variable specified in the fourth column.)
 14 confounders of the discovery sample (Note: These columns are optional.
 Can use any number of columns as confounders to adjust the phenotype upon user requirement.)

 ~~~